kulhanek/kafs-user/README.md

 ## PAG ##
-The PAG (Process Authotrization Goup) in the kAFS-user implementation is nothing else than a session keyring.
+The PAG (Process Authentication Goup) in the kAFS-user implementation is nothing else than a session keyring.
 Two types of PAGs are supported:

 * local PAG
 * shared PAG

-The local PAG is a unique session keyring available for each login session.
-On contrary, the shared PAG is represented by one named session keyring, which is shared among multiple login sessions.
+The local PAG is a session keyring unique for each login session.
+On contrary, the shared PAG is represented by one named session keyring unique for a user, which is then shared among multiple login sessions.

 ## pam-kafs-session ##
 This is a PAM module, which provides auth and session management tasks.
 The configuration is hardcoded